OpenHack/openhack.github.com/albuquerque/index.markdown

 ### Info

-OpenHackABQ's next meetup will be taking place on **Thursday June 19, 2014** at [Convivium Coworking](http://www.conviviumcoworking.com/) starting at 6:00pm.
+OpenHackABQ's next meetup will be taking place on **Thursday July 17, 2014** at [Convivium Coworking](http://www.conviviumcoworking.com/) starting at 6:00pm.

 OpenHackABQ's purpose is to offer a space where people of any skill level